phausamann/sklearn-xarray/.github/PULL_REQUEST_TEMPLATE.md

 Make sure you have:
 - [ ] added the necessary updates to `doc/content/whatsnew.rst`
 - [ ] added documentation for new features
-- [ ] updated sklearn_xarray/version.py if you are preparing a new release
+- [ ] run bumpversion and reset conda build number if you are preparing a new release